andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/01b-fjordin.md

 <h4 class="article-subheader">Cruisin'</h4>
-The next morning Jill has planned an augmentation to our land-based fjord observations by booking a sightseeing cruise.
+The next morning Jill has planned a supplement to our land-based fjord observations via a sightseeing cruise.
 Unfortunately we're not the only ones with the idea...

 During our mountaineering escapades yesterday we spotted a ship from atop Mount